 Healing from grief

 What heals us from grief?
 It’s different for each person, but for me it was a combination of several things.
+I focused on four of her traits:

 - Courage – She took on situations with bravery and fortitude.
 I inherited her courage and think of her when I face tough situations.